 - Upload instructional YouTube videos

-You can also add links to your courses in the body of the post and get direct sales.
-Another strategy is to answer relevant questions on Quora with your blog posts.
+Another strategy to promote your online course is to answer relevant questions on Quora with your blog posts.
 The visitors you're drawing from the platform to your blog could turn into potential students.

 - How to Create an Online Course For Free (Complete Guide)